talangkarRahul/django-haystack/docs/searchqueryset_api.rst

 * range
 * fuzzy

-Except by ``fuzzy``, these options are similar in function to the way Django's lookup types work.
+Except for ``fuzzy`` these options are similar in function to the way Django's lookup types work.
 The actual behavior of these lookups is backend-specific.

 .. warning::